 The Foundation has established a specialized library with recent and rare editions, series of official publications, newspapers and magazines, diplomatic documents, treaties, albums, studies, conference proceedings.
 The Library has already collected 7.000 titles and the gradual collection of 15.000 titles is estimated.
-The link e-Library gives access to the library’s online public access catalog (OPAC), which is being constantly updated (coming soon).
+The link e-Library gives access to the library’s online public access catalog (OPAC).

 In the reading room, which is open daily (09:00 to 14:00) in the building of Administrative and Scientific Services of the Foundation, the interested parties may consult the electronic database of the library and the archive and study the entire library material available.